 When you check in at the airline counter do you have a plan for your trip?
 Yes, of course you do.
 Then it must be far more important to develop the plan for a lifetime of fun operating your own business and living out your dream, don't you agree?
-For each of us no matter who we are it starts with a seed of Inspiration, that becomes an Idea, that becomes a Dream, that translates to a written Business Plan, that is Funded, and that is "Your" Business.
+For each of us no matter who we are it starts with a "seed of inspiration" that becomes an idea, that becomes a dream, that translates into a written business plan, that is funded, and is "Your" business.

-The planning for your business is the most important factor.
-It will positively impact every aspect of your business if the planning is done consistently, reviewed regularly and adjusted for changes as needed.
+The planning of your business is an important foundation.
+It will positively impact every aspect of the steps you take to start your business if the planning is done consistently, reviewed regularly and adjusted for changes as needed.
 The planning you do will serve as the guide to grow your business.
 Without a plan you will be operating from the "seat of your pants" the majority of time.
-You will feel many times like you have gotten no where and that you are not in control.
+This leaves you feeling like you have gotten no where and that you are not in control, and you are not!

-The Business Plan gives you confidence in what you are attempting, a tool to get others to agree with you plan, and provides focus according to the goals established in the plan.Most people plan their vacations, plan a party, plan a trip, plan a wedding, and make plans for a funeral.
-Yet, they fail to plan the most important component of their life - the business they want to start or already have going, that is their future.
+The Business Plan gives you confidence in what you are attempting, it serves as a tool to get others to agree with you plan and it will focus on your goals established in the plan.Most people plan their vacations, plan a party, plan a trip, plan a wedding, and make plans for a funeral.
+Yet, they fail to plan the most important component of their life - the business they want to start or already have going, and that is their life and their future.